The 67-year-old believes that it's a lack of knowledge and support that often prevents people from growing their own food.

 Teofanov wants more people in the area to know that the community gardens are open, and she hopes the presenters will inspire gardeners to exchange ideas.

 "I have encouraged them to speak to the history of their gardens, what they have learned, what they need from the community at large and what advice they would pass on to people interested in starting their own gardens," Teofanov said.
-"There is simply not enough farm' for a place with

 One of Saturday's presenters is Chris Carlson from the "Garden of Eaten" garden at Bethany Christian Church.
 Carlson, a retired educator, started a six-bed garden at her church with 12 other gardeners, bringing together people invested in growing local food in a sustainable way.
 The group shares the spoils with the ECHO Food Bank.